-Absolutely!
 I’ve been able to heal myself and reverse the majority of my health issues that stemmed from leaky gut first-hand through a combination of diet, lifestyle, herbs and energy medicine.
-I have also since helped hundreds of others in my private practice to restore their gut health and balance their hormones/immune system primarily with a “food as medicine” approach.
+My committed clients have also been able to heal their gut with great success.

 How long does it take to heal your gut?

-Based on first-hand experience and observation, I believe healing a leaky gut can take anywhere from 6 months to 2-10 years to heal from and resolve leaky gut health issues.
-It will depend on where you’re at from a clinical standpoint when you start addressing it, your genetics, how old you are, what caused your leaky gut, how long you’ve had it, what else is going on with your health/lifestyle/diet/stress, and how consistent you can remain once you’ve “cracked the code”.
+Ultimately the rate at which you heal your gut depends on where you’re at from a clinical standpoint when you start addressing it, your genetics, how old you are, what caused your leaky gut, how long you’ve had it, what else is going on with your health/lifestyle/diet/stress, and how consistent you can remain once you’ve “cracked the code”.